Brake-dev/tiny-compiler/further-dev.md

+- LET a = "string" etc.
 - Abstract syntax tree (AST) representation
 - Parentheses for expressions
 - Logical operators (and, or, not)
-- ELSE IF and ELSE
 - FOR loop
 - Number literals written in binary, hex, and octal
 - Better compiler errors (e.g., what line the error occurred)